-118 A J N Judge.
+A J N Judge.
 Societal learning and the erosion of collective memory.
 (Introductory report for 2nd World Symposium on International Documentation, Brussels, 1980).
 In: Th Dimitrov (Ed).
 International Documentation for the 80s.
 New York, Uniflo, 1982.

-James Botkin et al. No Limits to Learning; bridging the human gap.
-Oxford, Pergamon, 1979 ("A Report to the Club of Rome").
+1979 ("A Report to the Club of Rome").